SEN Report September 2019

 Manor Farm Community Junior School is a two form entry school catering for children within the 7 to 11 age range.
 We have approximately 245 children on roll and they are taught in eight classes.
 Many children join our school after attending the neighbouring infant school, but other pupils do come from the wider community of High Wycombe.

 We are an inclusive school and teach a range of pupils with Special Educational Needs (SEN).
 Children with Special Educational Needs are recorded on our Special Educational Needs list and this is reviewed each term.
 Many of our SEN pupils have provision to support their needs in Literacy or Numeracy.
 We also currently teach pupils with a diagnosis of Speech and Language Needs, Autistic Spectrum Disorder (ASD), Down’s syndrome, Attention Deficit and Hyperactivity Disorder (ADHD), Emotional and Social Needs and Specific Learning Difficulties.
 As of September 2018 we have 41 pupils on our SEN List; the majority at School Support Level and three with an Education and Health Care Plan.

 The schools’ SEN Policy and Equality Statement can both be found on our website.

 Some pupils may qualify for and receive support from outside agencies or teachers from the Specialist Teaching Service or the Occupational Therapist.
 The local authority may grant an Education and Health Care Plan for pupils with long term and complex needs.
-The class teacher and the SENCO track the progress of pupils with SEN each term using the school’s assessment system of Learning Tracks along with other measures such as reading and spelling ages, termly assessment papers in Reading, Maths and Spelling and Grammar,1:1 reading analyses, Boxall profiles and Strengths and Difficulties questionnaires.
+The class teacher and the SENCO track the progress of pupils with SEN each term using the school’s assessment system of Rising Stars assessment papers in Reading, Maths and Spelling and Grammar, along with other measures such as reading and spelling ages ,1:1 reading analyses, Boxall profiles and Strengths and Difficulties questionnaires.
 Parents/carers are consulted when a child is added to or removed from the SEN list.